PhilipYip1988/python-notebooks/anaconda/windows/install.md

 ## MikTeX Installation

-A number of the datascience packages such as nbcovert and matplotlib can use TeX.
+A number of the datascience packages such as nbconvert and matplotlib can use TeX.
 Unfortunately the installation of TeX differs significantly for Windows and Linux and therefore the installation of TeX isn't included with the Anaconda Python Distribution.
 On Windows the MikTeX distribution contains the MikTeX console which is essentially the TeX package manager.
 The installer for it can be found on its home page [MikTeX](https://miktex.org/).

 winget can be used to search for MitTeX: